RetroReversing/retroReversing/categories/consoles/saturn.md

 The Official Software development kit was developed in-house by SEGA and was made up of multiple libraries and compiler toolchains.
 One was a fork of GCC built by `Cygnus Solutions` and the other was a custom compiler built by `Hitachi`.

 {% include link-to-other-post.html post="/sega-saturn-sdk/" description="For more information on Official SDK for the Saturn check out this post." %}

+### Using the SDK - Compiling samples
+One of the best ways to get started understanding how games were made using the official SDK is to tinker with the samples that come packaged with the SDK.
+By compiling and running these on a saturn console you can start to understand how everything pieces together.

+{% include link-to-other-post.html post="/sega-saturn-compiling-samples/" description="For more information on Official SDK for the Saturn check out this post." %}

 ---
 <div>